A microwave oven is an electric oven that cooks food items through the use of radio waves.

 At first, the focus on microwave-safe dishes was on making them safe in both regular ovens and microwave ovens.
 This is still the focus for frozen dinners, to give the consumer buying them a range of choices as to how to heat them, but for home use, many manufacturers now make dishes exclusively for use in microwaves.

-*Never* ever attempt to deep fry in a microwave; the oil would super over heat too fast.
+*Never* ever attempt to deep fry in a microwave; the oil would over heat very quickly.

 Microwave safety — exploding water in a microwave